tia-rose-401-advanced-javascript/lab-18/README.md

 * What assertions need to be / should be made?
 Make sure messages were sent
-Make sure messages were consoled
+Make sure messages were consoled both saved and error

 #### UML
 ![UML](./assets/UML-18.JPG)